Grassroots

 Who should submit the application?

-• For collectives: the person in charge of the collective.
+• the person responsible for the collective.

-• For an organization: a duly authorized representative.
+• a duly authorized representative.

-Can I submit an application in English?
+Can I submit my application in English?

 • Project description

-• Confirmation letter from community partner(s)
+• Confirmation letter from partner(s)

 • Budget